drclaw1394/perl-socket-more/README.md

 # NAME

-Socket::More - Per interface passive address generator, information and more
+Socket::More - Interface and scoped passive addressing routines

 # SYNOPSIS